What is a callus?

 Other causes of calluses include:

-Reduced padding in the feet and hands – older people have less of the fatty tissue in their skin that absorbs repeated pressure
+Reduced padding in the feet and hands – older people have less of the fatty tissue in their skin that absorbs repeated pressure.
+Patients with diabetes and Rheumatoid disease are more prone to callus formation.

-You should only ever begin treating your calluses after your podiatrist has identified the cause and advised you of the best treatment for your calluses.
+You should only ever begin treating your calluses after the cause has been identified.
+Seeing a podiatrist who can identify the cause and advised you of the best treatment is recommended.
 Your podiatrist may be able to treat your calluses by using a sharp blade to remove the area of hard skin.
-This is typically painless and should help with any pain and discomfort that you are in.
-They’ll also be able to instruct you on some self-care methods that you can do at home and prescribe insoles if needed.
+This treatment does not hurt and you don’t require any anaesthetic.
+It should help relieve any pain or discomfort that you are in.
+Your podiatrist should also instruct you on some self-care methods that you can do at home and prescribe insoles if needed.

 - Use a pumice stone or a foot file regularly to remove hard skin.